VRI-UFPR/PICCE-API/README.md

 -   The database can be seeded with test data by running the following command:

 ```
+    # This will seed the database with test data.
     npx prisma db seed
 ```

 -   You can also run pre-configured tests by running the following command:

 ```
+    # This will run the defined unit and integration tests.
     npm t
 ```